radaisystems/soccer-with-chance-of-cloud-challenge/README.md

 # The Challenge

-We want you to create a command-line application that will calculate the ranking table for a soccer league.
+Platform engineering is about more than just coding.
+It also involves the cloud.
+We want you to write a script which will be able to run via command line and from the cloud.
+It will calculate the ranking table for a soccer league.

 ## Table of contents
 - [The Challenge](#the-challenge)